mlflow/mlflow/docs/source/model-registry.rst

     Each registered model can have one or many versions.
 When a new model is added to the Model Registry, it is added as version 1.
 Each new model registered to the same model name increments the version number.

 Model Alias
-    You can create an alias for a registered model that points to a specific model version.
-You can then use an alias to refer to a specific model version via a model URI or the model registry API.
+    Model aliases allow you to assign a mutable, named reference to a particular version of a registered model.
+By assigning an alias to a specific model version, you can use the alias to refer that model version via a model URI or the model registry API.
 For example, you can create an alias named ``champion`` that points to version 1 of a model named ``MyModel``.
 You can then refer to version 1 of ``MyModel`` by using the URI ``models:/MyModel@champion``.

+Tags
+    Tags are key-value pairs that you associate with registered models and model versions.
+You can use tags to label and categorize models in the Model Registry by function or status.

 Annotations and Descriptions
     You can annotate the top-level model and each version individually using Markdown, including description and any relevant information useful for the team such as algorithm descriptions, dataset employed or methodology.